darraghmurphy1/GameTonight/README.md

 * Site users should be able to search for a post so as to find one local to them.

+* Site user able to add to favourites

+* Site user able to subscribe to newsletter

 #### User Goals